lidimayra/scrapinghub-api-demo/README.md

-# Sample app to demo Scrapinghub API usage
+# Scrapinghub API usage
-A very simple flask app created to demo basic funcionality when working with Scrapinghub API
+A very simple flask app created to demo basic funcionality when working with Scrapinghub API (Zyte)

 ## Setup
 Clone the repository and navigate to its directory: